davidarchanjo/spring-certified-developer-study-guide/README.md

 To generate a composite health check indicator in order to combine many indicators we have to create a @Component class that implements the [CompositeHealthContributor](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/health/CompositeHealthContributor.html) interface; mark each of the contributing health indicators with the [HealthContributor](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/health/HealthContributor.html) interface; and override the `iterator()` method in the CompositeHealthContributor implementation component class with the list of health contributors (component class that implements HealthContributor)

 ## METRICS
 The Spring Actuator exposes the `/actuator/metrics` endpoint which returns performance and operational measurements.
-To collect those metrics, Spring uses under the hood the [Micrometer](https://micrometer.io/) framework, which acts as a facade – an intermediate layer – between the application and some of the more popular monitoring tools, like Prometheus, Elastic, DataDog, Dynatrace etc.
+To collect and gather metrics Spring Actuator relies on the [Micrometer](https://micrometer.io/) framework, which acts as a facade – an intermediate layer – between the application and some of the more popular monitoring tools, like Prometheus, Elastic, DataDog, Dynatrace etc.

-### CUSTOM METRICS
+### METRIC TYPES
 #### COUNTERS
 A [Counter](https://javadoc.io/doc/io.micrometer/micrometer-core/latest/io/micrometer/core/instrument/Counter.html) represents a value that will always get incremented.
-It is applicable to measure a number of events or actions that only increases, and never decreases.
+It is applicable to measure a number of events or actions that is supposed to only increases, and never decreases.

 #### GAUGES
 A [Gauge](https://javadoc.io/doc/io.micrometer/micrometer-core/latest/io/micrometer/core/instrument/Gauge.html) represents a value that may go up or down, and that have fixed upper bounds.